 - 1. Write your name clearly at the top of every page. - 2.
 Put the problems in order, indicating clearly what you have skipped. - 3.
 Staple your homework.
 Paperclips, folded corners, etc. are not acceptable. - 4.
 Turn in assignments in time.
 No late homework will be accepted. - 5.
 Write neatly.
 If your homework is too messy, a grader may chose not to grade it.

-Quizzes: The quizzes will be given as necessary, usually every week or every other week.
-The quizzes will be closed book, closed notes, and will consist of problems modeled after the homework assigned since the previous quiz.
+Quizzes: The quizzes may be given if necessary.
+The quizzes will be closed book, closed notes, and will consist of problems modeled after the homework.
 Each quiz is worth 10 points (the same as a homework assignment).